ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

     Ensure that your style, tests, and documentation checks are also passing.

     Increase by one unit the value of ``Z`` in your project version.
-Stash and amend these new changes with these commands:
+Stage and amend these new changes with these commands:

     .. code-block:: text